HannesOberreiter/btree_database/README.md

 networks:
   default:
     external: true
-    name: btree-docker-mysql_btree-db-network
+    name: btree-docker-mysql_btree-maria-network
 ```

-The hostname is the container name, eg. for database connection use `DATABASE_HOST=DockerMySQL` or `DATABASE_HOST=DockerMariaDB` and you need to use the internal port of the mysql container `3306` not the exposed one.
+The hostname is the container name, eg. for database connection use `DATABASE_HOST=DockerMariaDB` and you need to use the internal port of the mysql container `3306` not the exposed one.

 PS: You need to use Docker-compose Version > 2 also in your other containers to use the network command.

 ## Docker Image upgrade

-Use `docker-compose pull` to get latest images, then `docker_compose down && docker-compose up -d`.
+Use `docker compose pull` to get latest images, then `docker_compose down && docker compose up -d`.
 Use `docker image prune -af` to remove unused images.

 ## Fixed IP for Reverse Proxy